TheSystemDevelopmentKit/thesdk_template/doc/source/introduction.rst

   executed.
 Take  a look at `Entities/inverter/inverter/__init__.py` and `Entities/inverter_testbench/inverter_testbench/__init__.py`

-As the test cases for inverter_testbench is extremely simple, the DUT is consturucted inside the testbench is constructed inside it with 'parallel' and 'serial' methods.
+  As the test cases for inverter_testbench is extremely simple, the DUT is constructed inside the testbench is constructed inside it with 'parallel' and 'serial' methods.
 For more complex systems this is not preferred way.
-This construction shoul happen in 'system' class that creates the top level descrption of the system.
+This construction should happen in 'system' class that creates the top level description of the system.

 - Class attributes are controlled and propagated by class constructor by copying the  selected properties from immediate "parent".
 The properties that are to be copied are determined  by "proplist" attribute.
-By doing this isntead of using inherited classes, we keep entities independent of  their use environment i.e. they can be used freely in other desings.
+By doing this instead of using inherited classes, we keep entities independent of  their use environment i.e. they can be used freely in other designs.
 Still we can automate the propagation  of the parameters.

-- Component entities Entity1-Entity-3 are not subclasses to sim or system class as they should be independent of each other and transferrable between systems.
+- Component entities Entity1-Entity-3 are not subclasses to sim or system class as they should be independent of each other and transferable between systems.

 - The "system_tests" and "system_testbench"  class should not be a parent class to system class, as the "system" definitions are independent of how it is